Classification and a priori estimates for the singular prescribing $Q$-curvature equation on 4-manifold: Entire solutions of fourth order singular Liouville type equations in

 \quad

-In this subsection, we will show the solution of (\ref{equ-liou}) or (\ref{equ-liou-2}) has radial symmetry and uniqueness property up to scaling if $-3/4<\gamma<0$.
+In this subsection, we will show the solution of (\ref{equ-liou}) or (\ref{equ-liou-2}) has radial symmetry and uniqueness property up to scaling if $-1<\gamma<0$.
 Similar to \cite{lin-classification}, we will use the method of moving planes.
+But the situation for singular equation is a lot harder since it is difficult to obtain precise asymptotic behavior of $u$ without knowing its radial symmetry.
+In this proof the integral expressions of $u$ and $\Delta u$ play a crucial role.